Hunter Scarlett: Background

 Hunter was born in Erie Pennsylvania on October 16, 1885.
 He was the seventh son of John and Nancy Bell Scarlett.
 His mother was born near Cookstown in County Tyrone, in what is now Northern Ireland, while his father was born in Liverpool, England.

 After graduating from Erie High School in 1902, Hunter enrolled in the University of Pennsylvania.

 College football career

 He played four years of varsity football at Penn, as an end.
 In an era in which players were more likely to become injured, Hunter was never taken out of a game due to an injury.
 In 1908, he and halfback Bill Hollenback led the Quakers to an 11-0-1 record and the National Championship.
 During the season, the Quakers out-scored their opponents, 215-18, and their perfect record was marred only by a 6-6 tie against the Carlisle Indians.

-Hunter was awarded All-American honors that season.
+Hunter was awarded consensus All-American honors that season.
 Hollenback lavished praise upon Scarlett after the 1908 campaign, saying: "He's one of college football's greatest ends.
 He's a superlative defensive end, quick to get down-field on punts and an exceptional diagnostician."